 5.5 AIoT Device Profile Management

 The ADM may hold operator’s subscription data for the AIoT Device used in the network.
-If the AIoT Device is managed by the network, then the profile data for an AIoT Device is required in the network, otherwise the corresponding profile data (e.g. AIoT Device Permanent ID or credentials) is stored external to the network.
+If the AIoT Device is managed by the network, then the profile data for an AIoT Device is required in the network, otherwise the corresponding profile data (e.g., AIoT Device Permanent ID or credentials) is stored external to the network.

 The AIoT Device Permanent ID is used by the AIOTF together with local configuration, 3rd party related context to locate the entity which stores the profile data of an AIoT Device.